Skip to content

 Full auto-approval --allow-all-tools Skip all permission prompts

-Deny rules are evaluated after allow rules, so --deny-tool overrides any matching --allow-tool and reduces allow-list creep.
-The veto is not absolute: PromptArmor disclosed a bypass in Feb 2026 where env curl ... | env sh evades the allowlist because env is auto-approved and the validator treats curl and sh as arguments, not commands; GitHub closed it as a "known issue" (PromptArmor; Microsoft Security, May 2026).
+Copilot evaluates deny rules after allow rules.
+So --deny-tool overrides any matching --allow-tool and reduces allow-list creep.
+The veto is not absolute.
+PromptArmor disclosed a bypass in February 2026 where env curl ... | env sh evades the allowlist, because env is auto-approved and the validator treats curl and sh as arguments rather than commands.
+GitHub closed it as a "known issue" (PromptArmor; Microsoft Security, May 2026).
 Treat the allowlist as one layer of defense-in-depth, not a containment boundary.

 For headless scripting, combine programmatic mode with tool restrictions: